 Your sign has just five seconds to create that all important first impression.
 That’s shorter than the attention span of a goldfish.
 Fail to hook your audience in that time and your sign will fail.

 But in a digital marketing landscape, why do signs still matter?
 It’s not an either/or.
 Signs and billboards should be an integral part of your marketing mix and at the heart of your communication strategy.
-In fact billboard marketing (or Out Of Home marketing) reaches 98% of the British public at least once a week and is a significant influencer of impulse buying with 64% of the public citing persuasive signs as a factor in their purchasing decision.
+In fact, billboard marketing (or Out Of Home marketing) reaches 98% of the British public at least once a week and good design is a significant influencer of impulse buying with 64% of the public citing persuasive signs as a factor in their purchasing decision.